Lambdua/openai4j/README.md

 # Just Using POJO

-If you wish to develop your own client, simply import POJOs from the api module.
+If you wish to develop your own client, simply import POJOs from the api module.</br>
 Ensure your client adopts snake case naming for compatibility with the OpenAI API.

 # other examples:
+The sample code is all in the `example` package, which includes most of the functional usage. </br>
+You can refer to the code in the example package.
+Below are some commonly used feature usage examples
 <details>
 <summary>Customizing OpenAiService</summary>
 OpenAiService is versatile in its setup options, as demonstrated in the `example.ServiceCreateExample` within the